oceanumeric/Applied-Mathematics/enable_gpu.md

 I don't know why `jupyter notebook` and `code-runner` in VScode could not run the script, whereas the script would be run via command line without returning any error.

+## Never name file with the same name of packages

+Very bad ideas to call a test file like `pytorch.py`